turingschool/front-end-curriculum/lessons/module-1/js-1.md

 Booleans can be very useful to help determine which part of a script should be run (as in conditionals, which we will talk about later).

+### Your Turn

+Let's take a couple of minutes to pair up and explain these three data types to your neighbor.
+Take turns, and make sure both of you have a chance to explain.
+This is to practice using the vocabulary and talking about code.

 # Variables in JavaScript

 As we're writing code, there are many times when we want to be able to store a value so we have ability to reuse it in multiple places.
 Writing the same thing over and over is a pain, and it's common that we need to have access to the same information more than once.
 A variable lets us do just that!